foundry-rs/foundry/crates/config/README.md

 # Configuration

-Foundry's configuration system allows you to configure it's tools the way _you_ want while also providing with a sensible set of defaults.
+Foundry's configuration system allows you to configure its tools the way _you_ want while also providing with a sensible set of defaults.

 ## Profiles